MechanicalDragon0687/BAX/README.md

 #### Credits

-- chaoskagami and TheBaloneyBoy for code improvements
+- chaoskagami and TheBaloneyBoy for code contributions

 - Docmudkipz for makeanim

 - d0k3 for his [compression](https://github.com/d0k3/ban9comp) implementation

+- Normmatt for sdmmc.c/h, ChaN for FatFS

+- gemarcano for start.s

 - \#Cakey for useful tips and pointers, as always

-- Normmatt for sdmmc.c/h, ChaN for FatFS

 - Everyone else who supported me through these four awesome months! (yes, I'm looking at you /r/Nintendohacks!)